How to Clean Pores With a Homemade Face Mask

 As you're probably already painfully aware, clogged pores very often result in blackheads and whiteheads.
 When this happens, squeezing and popping the blemishes can lead to scarring, which no one wants.

 Instead of just living with blackheads, though, you can get rid of them without harming your skin.
-This homemade mask is fantastic for blackhead removal and for cleaning out clogged pores that have not formed into blemishes yet.
+This homemade mask is fantastic for blackhead removal and cleaning out clogged pores that have not formed into blemishes yet.

 If you have one or more full-blown blackheads, you can make a batch of this homemade face mask and do a few spot treatments on your nose, chin, or other affected areas to get rid of them.